List of After War Gundam X characters: Freeden pilots and crew

 The 30-year-old captain of the Freeden, a Vulture ship.
-He was once a Newtype pilot of the old United Nations Earth who piloted a Gundam X in the 7th Space War, and it was also him who fired the fatal shot which changed history.
+He was once a Newtype pilot of the old United Nations Earth who piloted a Gundam X in the 7th Space War and fired the shot that changed history.
 The trauma of this event caused him to lose his Newtype abilities and develop a "cockpit phobia" that prevents him from piloting mobile suits.
-Now he searches the Earth for Newtypes to rescue and protect, wanting to prevent them from being exploited like the Newtypes of his time.
-Late in the series, he begins piloting the GX-9900-DV Gundam X Divider after Garrod obtains the Gundam Double X. He holds lingering feelings for fellow Newtype Lucille Lilliant.
-At the end of the series he gets together with his advisor Sala Tyrrell and works as a liaison between the Earth Governments and the Space Colonies.
+In the present day, he searches the Earth for Newtypes to rescue and protect, wanting to prevent them from being exploited like the Newtypes of his time.
+Late in the series, he overcomes his cockpit phobia and begins piloting the GX-9900-DV Gundam X Divider after Garrod obtains the Gundam Double X. He holds lingering feelings for fellow Newtype Lucille Lilliant.
+After the Freeden crew disbands, Jamil partners with Sala Tyrrell and works as a liaison between the Earth governments and the space colonies.

-Jamil Neate and Lancerow Dawell's rivalry mirrors that of the Newtype aces Amuro Ray and Char Aznable.
-Their final battle in 7th Space War is similar to the final clash of the original Gundam series between the Gundam and the Zeong.
-However, Gundam X goes to an alternate way at the last, where Lancerow saved Jamil's life and worked as the representative of the SRA in the peace conference after the war.